-Infidelity of all kinds can tarnish even the strongest of relationships.
+Infidelity of any kind can tarnish even the strongest relationship.
 It feels like the ultimate betrayal, and recovering is hard.

-While many of us understand the consequences of physical or emotional infidelity, there’s another type that can leave you with more than a broken heart: financial infidelity.
+While many of us understand the consequences of physical or emotional infidelity, financial infidelity — when one person hides debt, assets, or spending from their partner — can leave you with more than a broken heart.

-Financial infidelity is when one person hides debt, assets, or spending from their partner.
-According to a survey by Money magazine, 22 percent of spouses spend money without letting the other know.
+According to a survey by Money magazine, 22 percent of spouses spend money without letting the other spouse know.
 It can be similar to financial abuse, except that financial infidelity encompasses lying and secrecy, whereas financial abuse is typically more severe and focused on a sense of control.

-A few years ago, a colleague of mine confided in me that he was getting a divorce.
-The reason?
-His wife had an online video game addiction and she depleted nearly all of their child’s education fund to pay for her addiction.
-The infidelity broke their relationship and deterred their child’s financial future.
+A few years ago, a colleague confided in me that he was getting a divorce.
+His wife was addicted to online video games and had depleted nearly all their child’s education fund to pay for her addiction.
+The infidelity broke their relationship and jeopardized their child’s financial future.